 Kamlesh Tiwari murder case: Three arrested by Gujarat ATS confess to crime

-Lucknow, Oct 19: Three individuals arrested by the Gujarat Anti Terror Squad have reportedly confessed to have killed Hindu Samaj Party chief Kamlesh Tiwari for his remarks on Prophet Mohammed.
+Lucknow, Oct 19: Three individuals arrested by the Gujarat Anti Terror Squad have reportedly confessed to having killed Hindu Samaj Party chief Kamlesh Tiwari for his remarks on Prophet Mohammed.

 The three arrested men have been identified as Maulana Sheikh Salim, 24, a worker at a saree shop, Faizan, a 21-year-old shoe shop worker, and tailor Rashid Ahmad alias Rashad Pathan, 23.

-Uttar Pradesh Director General of Police(DGP), OP Singhconfirmed the murder of the Hindu leader Kamlesh Tiwari to be a radical killing and held the Hindu Samaj Party leader's objectionable 2015 comments on Prophet Muhammad as the reason behind the killing.
+Uttar Pradesh Director General of Police(DGP), OP Singh confirmed the murder of the Hindu leader Kamlesh Tiwari to be a radical killing and held the Hindu Samaj Party leader's objectionable 2015 comments on Prophet Muhammad as the reason behind the killing.

 "Prima facie this was a radical killing, these people were radicalized by the speech that he [Kamlesh Tiwari] gave in 2015, but much more can come out when we catch hold of the remaining criminals," he said.